 There are two basic types of hypogonadism:

 Primary hypogonadism occurs when there is a problem in the testes.
-The most common cause is Klinefelter syndrome.

 Klinefelter syndrome occurs in about 1 in every 1,000 male births.
 It is caused by a chromosomal abnormality in which boys have two or more X chromosomes and one Y chromosome.
-Boys normally have one X and one Y.
+Boys normally have one X and one Y. This syndrome is the most common cause of primary hypogonadism.

 The testes are often small and firm and produce low amounts of testosterone.
 Boys tend to be tall with abnormally long arms and legs, may develop breast tissue (gynecomastia), and often have low muscle mass and less facial and body hair compared to other boys.
 Puberty (sexual maturity) may be absent, delayed, or incomplete.